digideskio/SEO/chapter1.md

 *** =instructions
 - Check out the structure of `urls`
 - Select Level and Sessions of `urls`.
 Stored data in small_urls
-- aggregate your data with the level.
+- aggregate your data with the level and store results in urls_level.
+Insert list(Level=urls_select$Level) onto by, sum onto FUN

 *** =hint
 - Use `str()` for the first instruction.
 - Use select() instruction.
-- Use aggregate() instructions on GA.Sessions and store results in urls_level.
-Insert list(Level=urls_select$Level) onto by, sum onto FUN, and TRUE onto na.rm
+- Use aggregate() instructions on GA.Sessions

 *** =pre_exercise_code